mahdiatubly/Full_DevOps_RoadMap/Networking.md

 secret for any response it sends.
 If the shared secret does not match, the device rejects the RADIUS response.
 To see diagnostic log messages for authentication, Set the Diagnostic Log Level and change the log level for the Authentication category. ```

+- network segmentation enforcement: Enforcing a security zone by separating a segment of the network from access by the rest of the network.
+This could be accomplished using firewalls or VPNs or VLANs.
+A physically separate network or host (with no cabling or wireless links to other networks) is referred to as air-gapped.

+- A zone is an area of the network where the security configuration is the same for all hosts within it.
+Network traffic between zones should be strictly controlled using a security device-typically a firewall.

+- A perimeter network is a secured boundary between the Internet and an organization’s private network and uses two firewalls placed on either side of the perimeter network zone.
+The edge firewall restricts traffic on the external/public interface and allows permitted traffic to the hosts in the perimeter zone subnet.
+The edge firewall can be referred to as the screening firewall or router.
+The internal firewall filters communications between hosts in the perimeter and hosts on the LAN.
+This firewall is often described as the choke firewall.
+A choke point is a purposefully narrow gateway that facilitates better access control and easier monitoring.

+- Packet filtering describes the earliest type of firewall.
+All firewalls can still perform this basic function.
+A packet filtering firewall is configured by specifying rules in a network access control list (ACL).
+Each rule defines a specific type of data packet and the appropriate action to take when a packet matches the rule.
+An action can be either to deny (block or drop the packet, and optionally log an event) or to accept (let the packet pass through the firewall).
+A packet filtering firewall works at Layer 3 of the OSI model to inspect the headers of IP packets.
+This means that rules can be based on the information found in those headers:

+        IP filtering-Accepting or denying traffic based on its source and/or destination IP address.
+        Protocol ID/type (TCP, UDP, ICMP, routing protocols, and so on).
+        Port filtering/security-Accepting or denying a packet based on source and destination port numbers (TCP or UDP application type).
+        Port numbers are contained in TCP or UDP headers (layer 4), rather than the IP datagram header, but packet filtering firewalls are still almost always described as working at layer 3.
+They can inspect only port numbers and not any other layer 4 header information.

+A packet filtering firewall is stateless.
+This means that it does not preserve information about the connection between two hosts.
+Each packet is analyzed independently with no record of previously processed packets.
+This type of filtering requires the least processing effort, but it can be vulnerable to attacks that are spread over a sequence of packets.
+A stateless firewall can also introduce problems in traffic flow, especially when some sort of load balancing is being used or when clients or servers need to make use of dynamically assigned ports.

+- Stateful Inspection Firewalls: A circuit-level stateful inspection firewall addresses these problems by maintaining stateful information about the session established between two hosts (including malicious attempts to start a bogus session).
+Information about each session is stored in a dynamically updated state table.
+A stateful firewall operates at Layer 5 (Session) of the OSI model.
+When a packet arrives, the firewall checks it to confirm whether it belongs to an existing connection.
+If it does not, it applies the ordinary packet filtering rules to determine whether to allow it.
+Once the connection has been allowed, the firewall allows traffic to pass unmonitored, in order to conserve processing effort.